Route Experts by Sequence, not by Token: Detail Experiment Setting

 \subsection{Pre-training Experiment Setting}

 We followed the training pipeline described in~\citet{wang2024remoe}, using The Pile dataset~\citep{gao2020pile} for 60,000 steps, which corresponds to approximately 30 billion tokens.
 This training duration exceeds the compute-optimal dataset size suggested by~\citet{krajewski2024scaling}, ensuring the models reach convergence.
+We follow Megatron-LM~\citep{megatron-lm} by concatenating documents via $<eod>$ and slicing them into fixed-length sequences (\emph{e.g.}, 1024).
+We further employ Generalized Attention Masks and Position ID resetting to guarantee independence between packed documents.
 Our pre-training experiments were conducted at two distinct sparsity levels, activating either 8 out of 64 experts or 4 out of 128 experts for each token.
 The specific configurations for each model are detailed in Table~\ref{tab:pre-train-config}.
 We used a byte pair encoding (BPE) tokenizer~\citep{sennrich2015neural} and maintained consistent training parameters across all models.
 We employed the AdamW optimizer~\citep{loshchilov2017decoupled} with ZeRO optimization~\citep{loshchilov2017decoupled}, using default $\beta_1=0.9$ and $\beta_2=0.999$ values.
 The learning rate was set to $5e^{-4}$ with a cosine scheduler and the coefficient for the auxiliary loss~\citep{wang2024auxiliary}is set to $0.01$.

 For evaluation, we evaluate the zero-shot performance of the trained models on the following downstream tasks: LAMBADA~\citep{paperno2016lambada}; RACE~\citep{lai2017race}; ARC~\citep{clark2018think}.
 All models were trained on 8 NVIDIA A100 GPUs.